 From fully customisable salads and pasta dishes to its lentil based burgers in the softest brioche-style pumpkin bread buns, it’s no wonder it’s advisable to book a table in advance.
 Make sure to try the turmeric almond latte!

 For those holiday-makers going self-catered, finding vegan food in the supermarkets is also a lot easier today than it was a few years ago.
 While meat substitutes are still yet to hit the market, most shops stock a wide variety of plant-based milk substitutes, including soy, almond and oat.
-Pulses are easy to come by, as are fresh vegetables and fruit and even soy yoghurts.
+Pulses are easy to come by, as are fresh vegetables and fruit and even soy yogurts.
 Likewise, one advantage of the island being a holiday resort is that most packaged

 food lists its ingredients in different languages.
 This makes it really easy for non-Spanish speakers to check whether items are suitable for specific diets.